,

 Attendance at meetings

 Governors have good attendance at meetings overall.
 Apologies for non-attendance are considered on an individual basis; governors are aware through the code of conduct that non-attendance, which includes apologies not being accepted, will result in the removal of a governor six months from the date of first non-attendance.
-See the main governors page of the website for details of individual governors’ attendance at meetings.
-As a result of the COVID pandemic, governors meetings may now also be conducted virtually.

 The remit of the governing body and its committees

 The governing body and senior leadership team regularly complete a self-evaluation of the school and its priorities.
-This self-evaluation is then used to inform our school improvement plan which has prioritised the following three areas:
+This self-evaluation is then used to inform our school improvement plan.
+The monitoring and evaluation of progress towards the priorities will be through the teaching and learning committee and reports to the full governors’ meetings.

 X